 Taking those periodic breaks from your phone and unplugging 100% is really freeing.
 My sister has a friend who unplugs every year on her birthday.
 She goes out shopping by herself, gets her nails done and pampers herself for the day and doesn’t get interrupted at all because she intentionally leaves her phone at home.

-I try to completely unplug from my phone on Sundays, because it’s our day of worship and our family day.
+I try to completely unplug from my phone on Sundays because it’s our day of worship and our family day.
 I do my best to keep my phone stowed away (although I’m not perfect) and 100% enjoy my family.
 Taking that break resets me and I feel refreshed Monday morning.

-Take the Social Media Detox Challenge:
+Take the No Social Media Challenge

 I’m excited for you to create some intentional change!
 Let’s gooo!